rwb/c621/README.md

 >

 # Since my observed correlation (-0.015) lies between the 2.5th and 97.5th percentiles,
-# of the permutation distribution I fail to rejct Ho.
+# of the permutation distribution I fail to reject Ho.
 ```

 <p align="center">